axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 # How to determine the size of the cache?

-The cache size can be determined by looking at changing input variables in the recurrence relation.
-If there exists 1 variable n that changes in the relation, then the size of cache is at most 'n' if there exist 2 variables (m, n) the size of the cache is at most mxn and so on.
+Look at all the variables (v1, v2, ... vn) in the recurrence that are involved in conditional statements.
+The size of the cache is: (v1 x v2 x ... vn)

 **[NOTE]: The size of the cache can be reduced in many cases.
 This is just the upper limit**